 - Unloading goods from the transport means and delivering them at the agreed location.

-- Providing the buyer with the documents needed to take over the goods when delivered.
+- I provide the buyer with the documents needed to take over the goods when delivered.
+And it is a REQUIRED FACTOR in DPU incoterms.

 - Acquiring the documents required for import customs formalities, pre-carriage, and transit.